 How to Make Chocolate Curls

-Once the chocolate curls are made, store them in the refrigerator to keep them cool and firm until ready to use.
+Once the chocolate curls are made, store them in an air-tight container in the refrigerator to keep them cool and firm until ready to use.
+You can also freeze them, then thaw them in the fridge before using.
 Once they are on your dessert, they are fine at room temperature while the dessert is served.

 Print